MasterAref/Flute/README.md

 # Flute

-With Flute you be able to download voice files from Linguee.com site.
+**'With Flute you be able to download voice files from Linguee.com site.**'

+## Why?
 Currently i am learning new language and using Anki to create flash cards.

-I think its good when reviewing files also hearing pronouniations. so for that i each of my cards there is a field for voice.
+I think its good when reviewing files also hearing pronouniations. so i each of my cards there is a field for voice.

-But i found copying each file's path and manually downloading it its time-consuming, so i though creating Flute in order to help me and hope it help you too :).
+But i found copying each file's path and manually downloading it its time-consuming, so i though creating Flute in order to help me and hope it help you too :)